bob8whiskey/bob8whiskey.github.io/_posts/2018-04-08-islay-standards-01.md

 excerpt_separator: <!--more-->
 ---

-Seven Islay distilleries, each with a standard expression, each in my possession:
+Eight Islay distilleries, each with a standard expression, each in my possession:

 South Islay (Kildalton/Port Ellen):
 * Ardbeg 10